 The conjugate addition of a nucleophile to an α,β-unsaturated aldehyde or ketone is caused by the same electronic factors that are responsible for direct addition.
 The electronegative oxygen atom of the α,β-unsaturated carbonyl compound withdraws electrons from the β carbon, thereby making it electron-poor and more electrophilic than a typical alkene carbon.

 As noted, conjugate addition of a nucleophile to the β carbon of an α,β-unsaturated aldehyde or ketone leads to an enolate ion intermediate, which is protonated on the α carbon to give the saturated product (Figure 19.14).
 The net effect is addition of the nucleophile to the C═C bond, with the carbonyl group itself unchanged.
-In fact, of course, the carbonyl group is crucial to the success of the reaction.
+In fact, the carbonyl group is crucial to the success of the reaction.
 Without the carbonyl group, the C═C bond would not be activated for addition, and no reaction would occur.

 Conjugate Addition of Amines